 Iceland is becoming an increasingly popular travel destination and for good reason.
 It has amazing waterfalls, glaciers but also volcanoes and it is the perfect place for unforgettable road trips.
 With all those amazing places to see, it’s easy not to get informed about the dos and don’ts.
-Below is a list of 20 Iceland tips and tricks for a perfect holiday.

 1. Check the prices out before booking your tickets!

 One of the most important tips for visiting Iceland is to check the prices before booking your plane tickets!
 Let me explain why.

 Considering the fact that I live in Europe, I was pretty sure that the prices in Iceland were going to be similar to other countries I’ve visited.
 Well, not really.
 A few weeks before departing, when I’ve checked the internet for food prices, I almost had a mini heart-attack.
 You would not expect to pay 30 euros for a one person meal, right?

 Now, that I think about it, it’s not that expensive considering that Icelandic people have to import almost all the food due to the weather conditions.
 If you are on a budget, you can ask the owner of your hostel or somebody at the hotel you are staying at, where you can find cheap supermarkets.
 I ended up spending a total of 50 euros for food for a 4-day trip.
 That’s pretty decent, right?

 Click here to read about the best time to see the Northern Lights in Iceland.

 Usually, when I visit a new country, I tend to exchange a lot of money.
 You know, just in case.
 In Iceland, you can use your credit card almost everywhere so you won’t need that much cash.